 Every column referenced as a foreign key requires an explicit unique key, if it is not the table's primary key.

-when the reference is to the parent table's primary
+ON UPDATE CASCADEis not supported when the reference is to the parent table's primary key.

 WKB) are supported for